cyclerdan-graduate-assistantship/testr/README.md

 COPY EMPTY.JAVA TO EACH FOLDER (WINDOWS)
 1. Go to the folder directory
 2. for /d %d in (./*) do fsutil file createnew ./%d/Empty.java 0

+SEARCH FOR ALTERNATE FILE NAMES (WINDOWS)
+1. Go to the folder directory
+2. dir *.java /s